Blog

 Reporting

-How audit reports should structure evidence, severity, standards mapping, and remediation priorities for compliance and leadership review.
+How audit reports should structure evidence, severity, standards mapping, ownership, and remediation priority for leadership and compliance review.

 A governance-ready report has two audiences